Equity, Diversity and Inclusion in Research

 St. Thomas University adheres to all of the policies of the Canada Research Chair Program with regard to allocation, recruitment, nomination, renewal, and ongoing administration, and follows the procedures outlined in the Chairs Administration Guide

-Additionally, the staffing of CRCs at St. Thomas University are governed by the Full-Time Collective Agreement 2019-2022.
+Additionally, the staffing of CRCs at St. Thomas University are governed by the Collective Agreements - Full Time Faculty (2022-25).

 Canada Research Chair Allocation, Utilization, and Postings